 In the same way, FocusBlur™ can be used in audio compositing for ambience loops, environmental background noise, drones/atmos, and even music material, to minimize spatial contrast and to move some material on the perceptual background, leaving more space for the important elements of the sound experience to grab the attention of the audience.

-To give you a good idea on how FocusBlur™ works, imagine that you want to create the soundscape for the scene showing in the pictures below.
-This could be a videogame or a movie, or any media that combines audio with visuals.
+To get a good idea of how FocusBlur™ works, imagine that you want to create the soundscape for the scene shown in the pictures below.
+This could be a video game, a movie, or any media that combines audio and visuals.

-You already have the sounds for the skateboard and you just want to add a loop for the background ambience.
+You already have the sounds for the skateboard, and you want to add a loop for the background ambience.
 Possibly a loop with recordings from a park, with people walking around, talking, etc.

-In the ordinary recording, there possibility to have the various recorded sources positioned in the place your visuals are is highly unlikely.
+In general, the possibility to have the various recorded sources positioned in the place your visuals are is highly unlikely.

-And most importantly, your camera work will definitely not going to match the movement of the recorded material head-locked or not.
+Your camera work, and even worst in games – the player’s free movement, will not match the movement of the recorded material, head-locked or not.

-By using a recording processed with our proprietary FocusBlur™ production process, for your background ambience, you can easily give the character of the setting your scene takes place, surrounding the audience with all the sound elements, but without stealing the focus from the foreground sounds or having to care about combining the direction of the audio with the visuals.
+By using material that is processed with FocusBlur™, for your background noise, you can easily give the character of the setting your scene takes place, surrounding the audience with all the sound elements, but without stealing the focus from the foreground sounds or having to care about combining the direction of the audio with the visuals.

-You don’t have to care about any other details, just drag-and-drop the background ambience in your project and it will perfectly fit in your scene.
+You don’t have to care about any other details, drag-and-drop the background layers in your project and it will perfectly fit in your scene.

 It’s that easy.

-Our brains already distinguishes the important from the unimportant every fraction of the second.
+Our brains already distinguish and classify information as important or unimportant every fraction of the second.

-By using soundscapes and music featuring processed with our proprietary FocusBlur™ production chain, together with any significant sounds added on top, you free them from the cognitive load creating enough contrast between the focused and defocused layers of your audio, making the experience more engaging and boosting immersion.
+By using background ambience and music processed with FocusBlur™, together with any significant sounds added on top, you free your audience from the cognitive load by creating enough contrast between the focused and defocused layers of your audio, making the experience more engaging and boosting immersion.